Section of Treatment, Research, and Education in Addiction Medicine

 Humanizing Healthcare through Harm Reduction

-This quality improvement initiative focuses on integrating harm reduction services in healthcare settings to reduce substance use-related morbidity and mortality, increase access to evidence-based interventions, and improve engagement with PWUD.
-Beginning in February 2023, this initiative has expanded across 5 sites within the UPMC system and includes distribution of various safer use supplies, test strips, naloxone, and wound care kits.
+This quality improvement initiative integrates harm reduction services in healthcare settings to reduce substance use-related morbidity and mortality, increase access to evidence-based interventions, and improve engagement with people who use drugs.
+Since February 2023, this initiative has distributed over 4,000 kits across 5 sites within the UPMC system, distributing naloxone, test strips, wound care, and safer use supplies.

 WoundWell Clinic